rlqja1107/torch-ST-SGG/README.md

 # [ICLR 2024] Adaptive Self-training Framework for Fine-grained Scene Graph Generation

-This repository is the official code for the paper [Adaptive Self-training Framework for Fine-grained Scene Graph Generation](https://openreview.net/pdf?id=WipsLtH77t)
+This repository is the official code for the paper [[ICLR'24] Adaptive Self-training Framework for Fine-grained Scene Graph Generation](https://openreview.net/pdf?id=WipsLtH77t)

 ## **Overview**